Feature #19993

 , so it's easy for these tools to inject an environment variable.
 Much easier than a command like flag.

-Updated by HParker (Adam Hess) 12 months ago
+Updated by HParker (Adam Hess) about 1 year ago

 I can't think of a situation where an environment variable is worse then a command line option, so I am going to update the PR to just use a environment variable.
 It should make testing in environments like Rails apps easier.